-VEND OR PARTY TENNESSEE STATE UNIVERSITY PROCURING PARTY demorandum signifies agreement of the abo es.
-The agreement is as follows: ove parties concerning the provision of employee 1. services for the Procuring Party: ts full-time employee, who will perform the following 2.
+VENDO OR PARTY TENNESSEE STATE UNIVERSITY PROCURING PARTY lemorandum signifies agreement of the above es.
+The agreement is as follows: parties concerning the provision of employee 1. services for the Procuring Party: who will perform the following 2.
 Compensation to Vendor Party: Total: Base Amount FICA-Medicare Retirement: □ TCRS or □ ORP Maximum liability of Procuring Party: \$ 3.
-Payment will be made by Procuring Party invoice from Vendor Party, mailed to the after completion of service and after receipt of following address: Tennessee State University 3500 John A. Merritt Boulevard Nashville, Tennessee 37209-1561 Attention: Accounts Payable Note: Please reference the contract and purchase order numbers on invoice.
+Payment will be made by Procuring Party af invoice from Vendor Party, mailed to the following Tennessee State University 3500 John A. Merritt Boulevard Nashville, Tennessee 37209-1561 Attention: Accounts Payable ter completion of service and after receipt of owing address: Note: Please reference the contract and purchase ord er numbers on invoice.
 4. Contract term shall be from to 5.
-Coordinators: Vendor Party: Procuring Party: Tel: Tel:
+Coordinators: Vendor Party:Procuring Party:

-- 6. Either party may terminate this agreement by giving notice to the other at least days before the effective date of termination.
+- 6. Either party may terminate this agreement by giving notice to the other at least \\\\\ days before the effective date of termination.
 In that event, Vendor Party shall be entitled to receive just and equitable compensation for any satisfactory work completed as of the termination date.
 In addition, Procuring Party shall have the right to immediately terminate this agreement and withhold payments in excess of fair compensation for work completed in the event that the employee fails to perform in a timely and proper manner or breaches any material term of this agreement. - 7.
 This agreement cannot be assigned or subcontracted without the written consent of all parties. - 8.
 During the performance of this agreement both parties warrant that they will not discriminate against any employee or applicant for employment because of race, age, religion, creed, color, sex, disability, veteran status or national origin.
 The parties also agree to take affirmative action to ensure that applicants are employed and that employees are treated during their employment without regard to their race, religion, creed, color, sex, age, disability, veteran status or national origin.
 Such action shall include, but not be limited to, the following: employment, upgrading, demotion or transfer, recruitment or recruitment advertising, layoff or termination, rates of pay or other forms of compensation, and selection available to employees and applicants for employment.

 VENDOR PARTY PROCURING PARTY

 Ву: By: Dr. Glenda Glover

 Dr. Glenda Glover

 Title: Title: President

 APPROVED:

-FINANCE & ADMINISTRATION (If other party is not a TBR/UT Institution)
+FINANCE & ADMINISTRATION (If other party is not a TBR/UT Institution on)

-By:
+Ву:

 Title:

 Date: